FXPipPioneers/FX-Pip-Pioneers-Bot/DEPLOYMENT_INSTRUCTIONS.md

 ### Deployment Steps:
 1. Upload all files to your GitHub repository
 2. Connect GitHub to Render.com
-3. Create a new Web Service
+3. **Create a new "Web Service"** (FREE tier available)
 4. Set the build and start commands above
 5. Add the environment variables
 6. Deploy

 Your bot will run 24/7 once deployed successfully!

+### How it works:
+The bot now includes a simple web server that responds to health checks, allowing it to use Render's free Web Service tier instead of the paid Background Worker.